-First things first: This is not a software repository, but a software directory for freeware fractal generators.
-Visitors will only find brief reviews intended to give them a general idea of how these applications work and their basic capabilities.
+First things first: The following list is not a software repository, but rather a —somewhat— curated software directory of freeware fractal generators.
+Visitors will find brief reviews intended to give them a general idea of how these applications work and their basic capabilities.
 Screenshots accompany most of the titles, so they can preview the interfaces before installation.
 I took some of those screen captures years ago on older operating systems (which I no longer keep around), so the programs may look different in recent machines.
-If you wish to download and try any of these generators, there are links to their respective web pages.
+If you wish to download and try any of them, I provide links to their respective web pages.

-This is by no means an exhaustive index.
+This is by no means an exhaustive list.
 I found these fractal generators and utilities while browsing the Internet.
-I’ve been using them for many years, and I have kept them for various reasons.
-Initially, it was a Windows-only list, but eventually I added Mac and Linux programs as I could test them myself.
-More recently, I’ve been including a few Android apps as well.
+I’ve been using them for many years, for different reasons.
+Initially, it was a Windows-only index, but eventually I added Mac and Linux programs as I was able to test them personally.
+Later on, I started to include a few Android apps as well.

-I moved MS-DOS or Win3.1x software that doesn’t run on Windows 10 or later to a Legacy section.
-These older programs worked on Win9x/NT/Me/Vista, without long file name support.
-I’ve also added an Outdated page for software whose developers retired from their official websites.
-However, some third party collections still list these programs and offer them for download.
-If you’re concerned about working with older applications, check the last revision date first —or skip those two sections altogether.
+I moved old software that doesn’t run on today’s computers to an Outdated subsection (these old programs worked on Win9x/NT/Me/Vista, without long file name support).
+I’ve also added a Legacy page for software whose developers retired from their official websites.
+However, some third party collections may still list them or even offer them for download.
+In any case, if you’re concerned about working with older applications, check the last revision date first —or skip those two sections altogether.

 The list includes fractal generators, fractal music software, and some utilities, organized alphabetically.
 If you choose to download any of these applications, follow the links to their respective web pages.
 That will usually lead to information, screenshots, sample images, parameter files, and tutorials on how it works.
 If there is no URL —either because the website no longer exists or has been offline for some time— try to contact its author via e-mail (if desired).